threshold-network/components/README.md

 To use the package locally without uploading it to npm registry you can:

-`npm pack` - which will create a tar file of the package in the root directory
+`yarn pack` - which will create a tar file of the package in the root directory

 Then you go to the local project in which you want to use the package and add this line to `package.json`: